-- Kirkhart, K. E. (1995).
+Kirkhart, K. E. (1995).
 Seeking multicultural validity: A postcard from the road.
-Evaluation Practice, 16(1), 1-12. - Kirkhart, K. E. (2005).
+Evaluation Practice, 16(1), 1-12.

+- Kirkhart, K. E. (2005).
 Through a Cultural Lens: Reflections on validity and theory in evaluation.
 In S. Hood, R. K. Hopson & H. T. Frierson (Eds.)
 The role of culture and cultural context: A mandate for inclusion, the discovery of truth, and understanding in evaluative theory and practice (pp. 21-39).
-Greenwich, CT: Information Age Publishing, Inc. - Kirkhart, K. E. (2010).
-Eyes on the prize: Multicultural validity and evaluation theory.
-American Journal of Evaluation, 31(3).
-400-413. - Ridley, C. R., Tracy, M. L., Pruitt-Stephens, L., Wimsatt, M. K., & Beard, J. (2008).
+Greenwich, CT: Information Age Publishing, Inc. - Ridley, C. R., Tracy, M. L., Pruitt-Stephens, L., Wimsatt, M. K., & Beard, J. (2008).
 Multicultural assessment validity.
 In L. A. Suzuki & J. G. Ponterotto (Eds.), Handbook of multicultural assessment: Clinical, psychological and educational applications (3rd ed., pp. 22-33).
 New York: John Wiley & Sons.

-Table 2.
+16 Table 2.
 Summary of Threats to Multicultural Validity

-Threats Examples Illustrations Methodological Threats that reside in the choice of design, data collection tools or procedures, or inappropriate Design incongruence Selecting a research design that violates cultural norms (e.g., for American Indians, between-group designs sub-dividing and comparing people, schools or tribes are incongruent with deeply held values) or employs a time frame inappropriate to the context. application of a majority framework.
-Limited selection Sampling frame fails to insure diverse representation within cultural subgroups (e.g., in working with Latinos, nativity status, country of origin, language spoken).
+Threats Examples Illustrations Methodological Validity is threatened by using cultural inappropriate measurement tools, Design incongruence Selecting a research design that violates cultural norms (e.g., for American Indians, between-group designs comparing people, school or tribes are incongruent with deeply held values) or employs a time frame inappropriate to the context. culturally incongruent design configurations, or by procedural errors.
+Limited selection Sampling frame fails to insure diverse representation within cultural subgroups.
 Construct invalidity of cultural variables Cultural variables are inaccurately defined.
-This can occur through underrepresentation (e.g., race accepted as a simplistic marker for more complex set of phenomena) or construct irrelevant variance (e.g., attaching prejudicial stereotypes or assumptions of deficits to cultural variables).
-Measurement invalidity, incongruence Measurement tools have been developed on majority populations and not validated for use in culturally-specific contexts, with which they may be a poor fit.
+This can occur through underrepresentation (e.g., race accepted as a simplistic marker for more complex set of phenomena) or construct irrelevant variance (e.g., attaching prejudicial stereotypes to cultural variables).
+Measurement invalidity Measurement tools have been developed on majority populations and not validated for use in culturally-specific contexts.
 Interpretation uses majority norms.
 Language non-equivalence Failure to translate into languages appropriate to context.
 Use of inaccurate translation procedures.
 Ignoring oral traditions and relying on written communication.
-Limited perspective, framework Evaluation questions are framed from a single perspective, failing to consider alternative values and interests (e.g., provider perspective reflected but not consumers or community).
+Procedural violations of personal rights, protections Coercion used to gain participation.
+Failure to establish and follow protocols for maintaining confidentiality, anonymity.
+Failure to respect ownership of knowledge or information.
+Limited framework Evaluation questions are framed from a single perspective, failing to consider alternative values and interests (e.g., provider perspective reflected but not consumers or community).
 Restricted information sources provide limited range of answers (e.g., program participants but not those who found program culturally offensive).
-No triangulation of data collection methods.
-Interpersonal Threats that stem from flawed interactions, relationships Inappropriate entrance Local norms and authority structures are bypassed, ignored or violated in entering the organizational or community context to perform evaluation. between and among participants in the evaluation process.
-Rushing the agenda Evaluators move purposefully ahead in their activities without taking time to build rapport and relationship with community members.
+Interpersonal Validity is threatened by flawed Inappropriate entrance Local norms and authority structures are bypassed, ignored or violated in entering the community to perform evaluation. interactions between and among participants in the evaluation process.
+Rushing the agenda Evaluators move purposefully ahead in their activities without taking time to build rapport and relationship with community members